ahnazary/stockdex/README.md

 ## Dividends data from `Digrin` Webstite:

-History of dividends paid by the company.
+All dividends paid by the company are returned as a pandas DataFrame.

 ```python
 dividend = ticker.dividend